ColumPaget/vpn_mgr/README.md

 =======

 ```
+  -c <path>             path to vendor-supplied vpn (wireguard or openvpn) config file
+  -conf <path>          path to vendor-supplied vpn (wireguard or openvpn) config file
   -d <dev>              name of LOCAL network device (e.g. tun0) to use
   -dev <dev>            name of LOCAL network device (e.g. tun0) to use
   -ldev <dev>           name of LOCAL network device (e.g. tun0) to use
+  -local-dev <dev>      name of LOCAL network device (e.g. tun0) to use
   -D <dev>              name of REMOTE network device (e.g. tun0) to use
   -rdev <dev>           name of REMOTE network device (e.g. tun0) to use
   -remote-dev <dev>     name of REMOTE network device (e.g. tun0) to use
-  -c <path>             path to a vendor-supplied vpn config file
-  -conf <path>          path to a vendor-supplied vpn config file
   -a <ip list>          list of IPs accessible at the remote end of the vpn connection
   -A <ip list>          list of remote IPs to be routed DOWN the vpn connection
   -L <ip address>       ip address of LOCAL end of tunnel